timwm/byb/README.md

-# Build Your Branch
+# Build Your Brand
-How I prepared for my career path
+How I prepared through my career path :)